Technology Guide for SC108

 All Video Conference presets (above) will take you to this page.

-Camera Control: first select either local camera or the remote class camera at the top.
+Camera Control: first select either Near camera or the Far class camera at the top.
 Once a camera is selected, you can pan or zoom or select a preset.

-Sharing Content: At the bottom of this screen, you can select which content input source you would like to share with the far participants.
-Tap Off to stop sharing.
+Sharing Content: At the bottom of this screen, you can select which Content source you would like to share with the far participants.
+Tap Stop Content to stop sharing.

-Audio: All microphones going to the far participant can be muted by pressing the Mic Mute button in the bottom right corner.
-To adjust volume the volume you hear, use the Room Volume section on the right.
-To adjust the volume of individual microphones, select the Microphone Volume tab.
-Instructions for this tab are on page 7 of this document.
+Audio: All microphones going to the far participant can be muted by pressing the Celing Mics button in the bottom right corner.
+A wireless microphone is available at lectern for the speaker.
+To adjust the volume you hear, use the Volume section on the right.

 When you are done your conference, please be sure to turn off the system by using the Shutdown button.
 Instructions for this button are on the last page below.